 A guy told me the other day in the gym “I’m mad at you.”
 I was stunned because he is a good guy and we never had any issues.
 Of course, I asked him why.

-He stated, “Because every time I see you are in shape and lean.”
-This was hilarious to me with the way he presented it but it speaks to point of being consistent.
+He stated, “Because every time I see you are in shape and lean!”
+This was hilarious to me with the way he presented it but it speaks to the point of being consistent.
 Consistent habits will build a consistently fit body.

 Moving forward we will no longer say that our results are 80 percent diet and 20 percent nutrition.
 Or 70 percent training and 30 percent diet or any other percentage scheme.